 No such sale shall be affected or deemed invalid on account of the use of another name than that of the true owner in describing the ownership of the parcel of land sold in any tax proceeding.

-Immediately after such sale the county auditor shall set out in the copy judgment book that all parcels were bid in for the state.
-The county auditor shall thereupon deliver such book to the court administrator, who shall forthwith enter on the right-hand page of the real estate tax judgment book, opposite the description of each parcel sold, the words "bid in for the state," and thereupon redeliver the copy judgment book to the auditor.
-Upon redemption the auditor shall make a note thereon in the copy judgment book, opposite the parcel redeemed.
+Immediately after such sale the county auditor shall record that all parcels were bid in for the state.
+The county auditor shall thereupon notify the court administrator.
+Upon redemption the auditor shall note the parcel redeemed.